SensesProject/land-use/src/assets/text/en.md

 ### Emissions

-GHG emissions from agriculture, forestry, and other land use (AFOLU) show increasing trends for N2O and CH4 since the 1960s, which reflect the tremendous increase in the use of industrial nitrogen fertilizer and the substantical increase of livestock production.
+GHG emissions from AFOLU show increasing trends for nitrous oxide (N₂O) and methane (CH₄) since the 1960s, which reflect the tremendous increase in the use of industrial nitrogen fertilizer and the substantical increase of livestock production (enteric fermentation).

 +++ solution 0

 ## Potentials and trade-offs of land-based mitigation

-Agriculture, forestry, and other land use (AFOLU) are major contributors to global greenhouse gas (GHG) emissions today.
-The future trajectory of AFOLU GHG emissions depends on various factors including technological and socio-economic development (e.g. population and dietary patterns).
+The AFOLU sector is a major contributor to global greenhouse gas (GHG) emissions today.
+The future trajectory of AFOLU GHG emissions depends on various factors including technological, social and economic developments (e.g. population and dietary patterns).
 Moreover, the AFOLU sector can play an important role for climate change mitigation through land-based Carbon Dioxide Removal (CDR) options such as Bioenergy with Carbon Capture and Storage (BECCS) and afforestation.
+In the following we show land use and AFOLU GHG emissions for a «no climate policy» scenario (SSP2-Baseline) and a 1.5°C pathway (SSP2-19) from the [IPCC 1.5°C database](https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/).

 +++ solution 1

 Today, @purple(AFOLU) is responsible for about 12% of total annual anthropogenic CO₂ emissions, most of which are caused by deforestation.
-For other GHGs, AFOLU's share is larger: Methane (CH₄), primarily caused by rice and livestock production, and nitrous oxide (N₂O), largely caused by synthetic fertilizer application, account for 46% and 73% respectively.
+For other greenhouse gases, AFOLU's share is larger.
+AFOLU accounts for 46% of total CH₄ and 73% of total N₂O emissions, globally.
+CH₄ emissions are primarily caused by rice and livestock production.
+N₂O emissions are largely caused by synthetic fertilizer application.

 +++ solution 2

 In absolute numbers, CH₄ and N₂O emissions seem very small compared to CO₂ emissions.
 But the contribution of these GHGs to climate change is substantially higher than that of CO₂.
-The global warming potential (GWP) of 1 ton CH₄/N₂O is equivalent to 28/265 tons of CO₂.
+The global warming potential over a 100-year time horizon (GWP100) of 1 ton CH₄/N₂O is equivalent to 28/265 tons of CO₂.

 +++ solution 3